learning difficulties: everything for dyslexia!

 Christian Boer is developing a new typeface, called Dyslexie, which he hopes will make it easier for people suffering from the learning disability to read.

-People suffering from dyslexia tend to mix up letters, especially ones that look similar, such as ‘p’ and ‘q’.
+People with dyslexia tend to mix up letters, especially ones that look similar, such as ‘p’ and ‘q’.
 Boer says font designers have compounded the problem by creating typefaces based on aesthetic appeal rather than readability.

 The font Dyslexie combats this problem by making changes to easily rotated or inverted letters.
 For instance, letters are bolded on the underside, the ascender or descender of a letter is lengthened so the difference between the letter ‘h’ and the letter ‘n’, for example, is exaggerated.